HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf229.md

 - [Using HCL DX APIs in HCL Volt MX Foundry](../../extend_dx/integration/mx/example/integrate_dx_api_mx.md)
 - [Integrating Volt MX data and applications into HCL DX](../../extend_dx/integration/mx/example/integrate_mx_data_to_dx.md)
 - [Deploying HCL Volt MX portlets into HCL DX](../../extend_dx/integration/mx/example/integrate_mx_portlet_to_dx.md)

+### Blueprint design system

+=== "Containers"
+    The Blueprint design system will be automatically installed as part of this CF and future release.
+For more information, refer to the [Blueprint](../../build_sites/blueprint.md) page or visit the [HCL DX Blueprint Storybook](https://pages.github.com/HCL-TECH-SOFTWARE/dx-blueprint-storybook/).

+=== "On-Premises"
+    The Blueprint design system will be automatically installed as part of this CF and future release.
+For more information, refer to the [Blueprint](../../build_sites/blueprint.md) page or visit the [HCL DX Blueprint Storybook](https://pages.github.com/HCL-TECH-SOFTWARE/dx-blueprint-storybook/).

 ### Notice of deprecation of the CKEditor Rich Text Editor